The ultimate list of where to go in Wisconsin in winter and things to do in Wisconsin during the holidays

 Bayfield’s location and surrounding landscapes make it one of the most scenic romantic cabin getaways in Wisconsin.

-Rent a cozy cabin just for the two of you, spend the evenings wrapped up together in a warm blanket, and the days exploring everything the Apostle Islands have to offer.
+Rent a cozy cabin just for the two of you, spend the evenings wrapped up together in a warm blanket, and the days exploring everything the Apostle Islands in winter have to offer.

 You can take the ice road to Madeline Island, see the incredible ice caves, and take in the amazing views of the frozen Lake Superior.